IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 - provides current built tooling
 - Stable!
 - Incrementally adoptable !!
+  - Import old component format in new format
+  - Import new component in old component

 Will be built in in the future
 - https://github.com/emberjs/babel-plugin-ember-template-compilation